mollerhoj/Connect-4-AI/README.md

 # Design goals

-Instead of implementing implementation specific optimization for the beginning (which is usually a bad idea), I have had my focus on a clean and readable implementation.
-Since I have been working alone and on a schedule, I have prefered a quick (and a little bit hackish) development style.
+Instead of implementing implementation specific optimisation for the beginning (which is usually a bad idea), I have had my focus on a clean and readable implementation.
+Since I have been working alone and on a schedule, I have preferred a quick (and a little bit hackish) development style.

 I've also used the project to practice my TDD-development skills.
 Using minitest instead of Rspec of the first time.
 (It has been a mixed experience)

-The testes do not cover all parts of the code (As I skiped them I just hacked my way through as the project was about to be finished).
+The testes do not cover all parts of the code (As I skipped them I just hacked my way through as the project was about to be finished).
 However, no tests are broken, and if one where to continue development, it should be quite easy to get good coverage quickly.